Alison is former secretary National Spiritual Assembly of the Bahá’ís of Ireland

 Sinéad Lynch is Young Women’s National Leader with the Soka Gakkai International (SGI) in Ireland, a lay Buddhist organisation whose members all over the world practice Nichiren Daishonin’s Buddhism.

 She has a passion for interfaith work and is also an activist in the areas of gender equality, women and security and peace–building.
-She is currently finishing her MA in Community Education, Equality & Social Activism at NUI Maynooth.
+Sinead has an MA in Community Education, Equality & Social Activism at NUI Maynooth.

 Damian is from Dublin, a member of the Adelaide Road congregation of the Presbyterian Church in Ireland.
 The focus of his PhD study is in migration and integration, specifically how different influences (popular culture, media, government, faith background) compete and combine in our unconscious in the formation of our attitudes to people of other cultural and faith backgrounds.
 He also likes cycling, photography and is a keen tennis fan!